srgk26/EasyPlotting.jl/README.md

 At the moment, only heatmap plotting is available.
 Additional plot types will be added in the future.

 This GUI is coded in pure Julia.
-Only source scripts are uploaded at this point in time.
-In the near future, the Julia executable will be bundled with all its dependencies to create a Mac OS X app, possibly also adding options for Windows/Linux distributions.
+Source scripts are uploaded in the src folder, and app bundles and executables are uploaded in the app folder.
+Currently, only Mac OS apps are provided (though welcome to use the Julia main_code.jl source code and execute from within the Julia REPL).
+In the near future, applications and executables will be supported for Windows/Linux distributions as well.

-If anyone would be willing to contribute, please feel free to submit a pull request.
+If anyone would like to contribute, please feel free to submit a pull request.
 If any issues, please also feel free to open an issue.
+If particular plotting types are requested to be added into the app, pls open an issue as well.

 **Instructions:**

-A fully self-contained Mac OS easy_plotting.app for heatmap will be released soon in a future update.
-In the meantime, the main source code is uploaded into the src/Heatmap_scripts folder.
-The following is a step-by-setp guide to execute these source scripts to get the GUI running.
+The following is a step-by-setp guide to execute the source scripts to get the GUI running from within the Julia REPL.

 *Steps 1: If you don't have any of Python3, Julia or seaborn(Python3) installed, please follow these steps (At the moment, much of these steps only apply to Mac OS X systems as the installation procedures vary for Windows/Linux OS.
 After Python3/Julia/seaborn installations by other means, the Julia main_code would still be compatible with your system though, regardless of OS - follow steps 2):*